Mega-Mewthree/Discord-Server-Exporter/README.md

 Run `npm install` in the extracted folder.

+Create a Discord bot and add it to your server.

 Rename the `config.example.json` file to `config.json` and put your Discord bot token into it where indicated.

 ## Use